iorchard/burrito_docs/source/operation/errata.rst

 Fix
 ++++

-Do the following tasks on the control plane nodes for the affected versions.
+Do the following tasks on each control plane node.

 1. Update k8s-certs-renew.sh script.
    The script is in /usr/bin for version 2.1.1 and